dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/monitor-app-health.md

 Health check services and middleware are easy to use and provide capabilities that let you validate if any external resource needed for your application (like a SQL Server database or a remote API) is working properly.
 When you use this feature, you can also decide what it means that the resource is healthy, as we explain later.

-In order to use this feature effectively, you need to first configure services in your microservices.
+To use this feature effectively, you need to first configure services in your microservices.
 Second, you need a front-end application that queries for the health reports.
 That front-end application could be a custom reporting application, or it could be an orchestrator itself that can react accordingly to the health states.

-### Using the HealthChecks feature in your back end ASP.NET microservices
+### Using the HealthChecks feature in your back-end ASP.NET microservices

 First, we will look at how the HealthChecks feature is used in a sample ASP.NET Core 2.2 Web API application.
 Later, we will dig deeper on how this feature is utilized in eShopOnContainers.
 To begin, you need to define what constitutes a healthy status for each microservice.
 In the sample application, the microservices are healthy if the microservice API is accessible via HTTP and its related SQL Server database is also available.